Zephaniah Swift: Career

 He was a judge on the Connecticut Supreme Court (known then as the Supreme Court of Errors) beginning in 1801 and served as the chief justice from 1806 to 1819.
 Swift was appointed as a delegate to the Hartford Convention from 1814 to 1815, which among other things debated secession in opposition to the War of 1812.
 When the Connecticut Constitution was adopted in 1818, he lost his position in the Supreme Court and returned to the Legislature.

 "Zephaniah Swift was a pioneer in development of an American common law distinct from England."
 During the colonial era, it was common to follow precedents from English courts.
 "In 1795, Swift wrote the first text on American law, called 'A System of Law,' which stated what in his opinion the common law of Connecticut was, based on what Connecticut judges were actually doing.
 It was a radical departure from English precedents, and was an appropriate departure too if the 'Revolution' was to have practical meaning."

 At the time, legal publications were sold by subscription.
 Swift's prestigious subscriber list to "A System of Law" includes President Washington, Vice President Adams, the Cabinet and half of the U.S. Supreme Court, along with James Madison, John Monroe, Aaron Burr, and other founding fathers (Edmund Randolph – First Attorney General and presenter of the Virginia Plan at the Constitutional Convention; Robert Morris – "Financier of the Revolution"; Oliver Ellsworth – future Chief Justice and presenter of the Connecticut Plan; Charles Lee – Third Attorney General) and signers of the Declaration of Independence.
 Subscribers are listed from every state, including the original 13 colonies, Vermont, Kentucky and Tennessee, which became the 16th state when the second volume was published.

-In the introduction of "A System of Law" he explained that every citizen ought to acquire of knowledge of those laws that govern their daily conduct and "secure the invaluable blessings of life, liberty and property."
+In the introduction of "A System of Law" he explained that every citizen ought to acquire knowledge of those laws that govern their daily conduct and "secure the invaluable blessings of life, liberty and property."